lihbr/lihbr-apex/README.md

 ## About

-This application is made with [Vue.js](https://vuejs.org) via [Nuxt.js](https://nuxtjs.org), for detailed explanation on how those things are working please refer to their related documentations.
+This application is made with [Vue.js](https://vuejs.org) via [Nuxt.js](https://nuxtjs.org), for detailed explanation about how those things are working please refer to their related documentation.

 It also relies on [`@lihbr/utils-nuxt.*`](https://github.com/lihbr/utils-nuxt) and [`@lihbr/utils-netlify.*`](https://github.com/lihbr/utils-netlify) packages, which both are sets of personal helpers that I used to carry around from project to project before figuring out it might be handy to have them as packages.

-> :warning: `@lihbr/utils-netlify.*` packages, as of writing this, are private because they contain some _"hacky"_ security helpers, I'm looking forward to finding a way to open source them properly.
+> :warning: `@lihbr/utils-netlify.*` packages, as of writing this, are private because they contain some _"hacky"_ security helpers, I'm looking forward to finding a way to open-source them properly.

 ## Deployments